tiberlab/tibercad/manual/Sphinx/GettingStarted/DriftDiffusion.rst

 ..  _tut0step4 :

-Step 4 - Run TiberCAD
+Step 4 - Run tiberCAD
 -----------------------

-Now we can run TiberCAD
+Now we can run tiberCAD

 *   by double clicking on bulk.tib file (in Windows)